 Box 8.
-SEP Contributions
+SEP contributions

-Enter employer contributions made to a SEP IRA (including salary deferrals under a SARSEP) during 2004 including contributions made in 2004 for 2003, but not including contributions made in 2005 for 2004.
+Enter employer contributions made to a SEP IRA (including salary deferrals under a SARSEP) during 2011 including contributions made in 2011 for 2010, but not including contributions made in 2012 for 2011.
+Trustees and issuers are not responsible for reporting the year for which SEP contributions are made.
 Do not enter employee contributions to an IRA under a SEP plan.
 Report any employee contributions to an IRA under a SEP plan in box 1.
 Also include in box 8 SEP contributions made by a self-employed person to his or her own account.

 Box 9.
-SIMPLE Contributions
+SIMPLE contributions

-Enter any contributions made to a SIMPLE IRA during 2004.
+Enter contributions, including deferrals, made to a SIMPLE IRA during 2011.
+Trustees and issuers are not responsible for reporting the year for which SIMPLE contributions are made.
 Do not include contributions to a SIMPLE 401(k) plan.
+A distribution from one SIMPLE IRA rolled over to another SIMPLE IRA is reported in box 2.

 Box 10.
-Roth IRA Contributions
+Roth IRA contributions

-Enter any contributions made to a Roth IRA in 2004 and through April 15, 2005, designated for 2004.
+Enter any contributions made to a Roth IRA in 2011 and through April 17, 2012, designated for 2011.
 However, report Roth IRA conversion amounts in box 3.
+Report a qualified rollover contribution made under section 408A(e) from an eligible retirement plan (other than an IRA) to a Roth IRA in box 2.

 Box 11.
-Check if RMD for 2005
+Check if RMD for 2012

-Check the box if the participant must take a required minimum distribution (RMD) for 2005.
-You are required to check the box for the year in which the IRA participant reaches age $70^{1/2}$ even though the RMD for that year need not be made until April 1 of the following year.
+Check the box if the participant must take an RMD for 2012.
+You are required to check the box for the year in which the IRA participant reaches age 701/2 even though the RMD for that year need not be made until April 1 of the following year.
 Then check the box for each subsequent year an RMD is required to be made.